dansermac/MediaLab_Summer_Python/assignments/assignment1/group_4_ass_1_2024_task1.md

 a.
 Database: Hispanic Marketing Council.
 b.
 Information: Hispanic residents of United States 2022
 c.
 Interest: I would like to have  insights into the media consumption habits and advertising interests of the Hispanic population in the United States.

+Ronald Tello
+a.
+Database: Perception of gym quality
+b.
+Information: I would like to know people's perceptions of their gyms to conduct a study.
+c.
+Interest: I would like to know people's perceptions of their gyms to conduct a study.